wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-architecture/includes/4-exercise.md

 The purpose of this exercise is to create a webpage by using the Power Apps portals Studio.

-At the end of these exercises, you will be able to:
+At the end of these exercises, you'll be able to:

 - Open the portals Studio to edit your portal.
 - Create a new webpage by using existing page templates.
 - Add content to your webpage.

-For this exercise, you will need to have the following parameters set in your environment:
+For this exercise, you'll need to have the following parameters set in your environment:

 - A provisioned Power Apps portal.
-If you do not have a Power Apps portal available, follow the [Create Portal](/power-apps/maker/portals/create-portal/?azure-portal=true) instructions to create one.
+If you don't have a Power Apps portal available, follow the [Create Portal](/power-apps/maker/portals/create-portal/?azure-portal=true) instructions to create one.
 - Access to the Power Apps maker portal.

 ## Scenario